Although psoriasis is just a minor irritation for some people, it can significantly impact quality of life for those more severely affected.

 Self care is an essential part of your daily life.
 It involves taking responsibility for your own health and wellbeing, with support from those involved in your care.

-Self care includes staying fit, maintaining good physical and mental health, preventing illness or accidents, and caring more effectively for minor illnesses and long-term conditions.
+Self care includes staying fit and a healthy weight, maintaining good physical and mental health, preventing illness or accidents, and caring more effectively for minor illnesses and long-term conditions.

 People with long-term conditions can benefit enormously from self care.
 They can live longer; have less pain, anxiety, depression and fatigue; have a better quality of life; and be more active and independent.
 Having a care plan will help you manage your treatment so that it fits your lifestyle.

 It's important to use your treatment as prescribed, even if your psoriasis improves.

 Continuous treatment can help prevent flare-ups.
 If you have any questions or concerns about your treatment or any side effects, talk to your GP or healthcare team.